Find out how to use it with our guidance and instructional videos.

 The purpose of this guidance note is:

-- to inform trainees and trainers of circumstances under which the College may be asked to disclose information held on ePortfolio to a third party without consent
+- to inform trainees, trainers and CPD Diary users of circumstances under which the College may be asked to disclose information held on ePortfolio to a third party without consent

-- to provide guidance to trainees and trainers on how to enter information on ePortfolio whilst retaining the educational value.
+- to provide guidance to trainees, trainers and CPD Diary users on how to enter information on ePortfolio whilst retaining the educational value.

 There are two legislative frameworks which govern the way that we process data held on ePortfolio: General Data Protection Regulation (GDPR) 2018 and Medical Act 1983.